jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Introduction/Restrictions.md

 ### Relevant restrictions of NFS protocol

-- Storage Gateway does not support file lock, soft link and hard link.
+- The Storage Gateway does not support random writing, file lock, soft link and hard link now.
 - Clients accessing NFS need to be used by attaching by Root user other than other users temporarily.

 ### Related References